drogatkin/Webbee/README.md

 2. UI service
 3. backend service

-Use bee create command in an application forlder to create any of these objects.
+Use `bee create` command in an application folder to create any of these objects.